Svtter/vscode-python-enhancement/README.md

-# python-module README

-This is the README for your extension "python-module".
-After writing up a brief description, we recommend including the following sections.
+# Vscode Python Enhancement

+This extension is created for making python development easier.

-## Attention
+## For Developer

+- `git clone` this project.
-- Run `npm run compile` first.
+- **Attention**, when debuging this extension, run `npm run compile` first.

 ## Features